 SQL Data Warehouse grants more memory to queries running in higher resource classes.
 Memory is a fixed resource.
 Therefore, the more memory allocated per query, the fewer concurrent queries can execute.
 The following table reiterates all of the previous concepts in a single view that shows the number of concurrency slots available by DWU and the slots consumed by each resource class.

-Allocation and consumption of concurrency slots
+Allocation and consumption of concurrency slots for dynamic resource classes

 |DWU||Maximum concurrent queries||Concurrency slots allocated||Slots used by smallrc||Slots used by mediumrc||Slots used by largerc||Slots used by xlargerc|

 Allocation and consumption of concurrency slots for static resource classes